assets/img/logo.svg

 • Disabled: the user is disabled and cannot log in.

+• Blocked: the user is blocked for security reasons or by an administrator's decision.
 This status is used to temporarily prevent access, for example after suspicious activity or an administrative action.

 Automatic blocking mechanisms (for example after too many failed login attempts) are not implemented yet.